Mirwais Ahmadzaï: Y.A.S.

 He worked on a project called Y.A.S.
 The official website stated: "YAS is the name of Mirwais' new project with the singer and composer Yasmine Hamdan.
 The album was released in France on 8 June 2009.
 All songs are performed by her.
 It is 'Arabic Avant-Garde Music'".

 In an interview on 13 January 2007 published on lecourrier.ch, Mirwais said, "At the moment I work with Yasmine Hamdan (one half of Lebanon electro-duo Soapkills).
 The idea is that today, in Western culture, we hear about Arabs everyday – in a bad way, because of terrorism, etc – but we lack of cultural representations coming from those countries that could mix with the western culture, whereas this youth is eager to.
 I don't want to do world music, but a good western production with a real Arab identity."

-Y.A.S.' album, "Arabology" was released in May 2009, with the first single, "Get It Right", following in June that year.
+Y.A.S.' album, Arabology was released in May 2009, with the first single, "Get It Right", following in June.